 Remote Public Meeting Guidelines and Procedures

-The City of Everett uses Microsoft TEAMS to conduct public meetings.
-The public can access via phone, or online using the TEAMS App.
+The City of Everett uses Microsoft Teams to conduct public meetings.
+The public can access via phone, or online using the Microsoft Teams App.

-To listen to the public meeting, call the conference call line (425-616-3920) and enter the ID# (565 123 913#) of the meeting.
+To listen to the public meeting, call the conference call line at 425-616-3920 and enter the meeting identification number 288 029 853 922#.
 All external calls will be muted during the presentations.
 At the appropriate time, the Historical Commission Chair will open the meeting to public comments.
 Those wishing to speak may unmute their phones by entering *6 when their phone number is called.
-Speakers will need to state their name and address as introduction.
+Speakers will need to state their name as introduction.

-If you have a computer/smartphone/tablet and an Internet connection you can join via Microsoft Teams.
+If you have a computer, smartphone, or tablet and an Internet connection, you can join via Microsoft Teams.

 Once you are in the meeting, please mute your microphone.
-Please keep mic muted until the Historical Commission Chair opens the period for public comments.
-If you do not have a headset with microphone, or are unsure if your computer has an integrated microphone, you may also call in using the conference call line and enter the ID# of the meeting.
+Please keep microphone muted until the Historical Commission Chair opens the period for public comments.
+If you do not have a headset with microphone or are unsure if your computer has an integrated microphone, you may also call in using the conference call line and enter the identification number of the meeting.